mrkkrp/mrkkrp.github.io/posts/the-identicon-package.md

 ---

-I need to generate identicons for one of my projects so I wrote a package for this, of course it's in Haskell.
+I need to generate identicons for one of my projects so I wrote a package for this in Haskell.
 In this blog post I'm gonig to show you how it works and what it produces.

 ## The problem